alexirpan/alexirpan.github.io/_posts/2017-03-21-perils-batch-norm.markdown

 date:   2017-03-21 00:13:00 -0700
 ---

-One day, I was training a model with a reinforcement learning.
+One day, I was training a neural network with reinforcement learning.
+I was trying to reproduce the results of paper, with lots of difficulty.
-(NAF, to be specific.)
-Someone recommended I tried batch norm, because it was key to making some of the models train.
+Someone recommended I add batch norm, because it was key to making some of the models train.
 I implemented it, but I still couldn't reproduce the results.

-A few days later, I figured out the issue.
-Batch norm was the culprit.
+A few days later, I found a bug with how I was doing batch norm, and after fixing it, things started getting better.

 \*\*\*
 {: .centered }